How to Remove Rust From Different Surfaces

-- Acids: Whether you use many commercial rust removers or ingredients from your pantry, a key ingredient is an acid.
-Citric acid (lemon juice), acetic acid (distilled white vinegar), tartaric acid (cream of tartar), and stronger acids like hydrochloric and sulfuric acid react with the rust to help loosen its bond to other surfaces.
+- Acids: Whether you use a commercial rust remover or ingredients from your pantry, a key ingredient is an acid.
+Citric acid (lemon juice), acetic acid (distilled white vinegar), tartaric acid (cream of tartar), and stronger acids like oxalic, hydrochloric, and sulfuric acid react with the rust to help loosen its bond to other surfaces.

 - Petroleum-based solvents: Not as toxic as acids, these solvents, like WD-40, work much more slowly to loosen rust.

 - Sodium hydrosulfite: Found in powdered commercial rust removers, this salt compound works well on fabrics, stone, and finished surfaces like porcelain.

 Non-toxic and eco-friendly, chelators use a chemical reaction to surround the iron oxide particles and break their bond with the underlying surface.
 They take longer to work and can require soaking for up to eight hours.